SAP/sap-btp-service-operator/README.md

 ###### Credentials as JSON Object

-To show credentials returned from the broker within the `Secret` resource  as a JSON object, use the 'secretKey' attribute in the `ServiceBinding` spec.
+To show credentials returned from the broker within the `Secret` resource  as a JSON object, use the `secretKey` attribute in the `ServiceBinding` spec.
-The value of this 'secretKey' is the name of the key that stores the credentials in JSON format:
+The value of this `secretKey` is the name of the key that stores the credentials in JSON format:

 `ServiceBinding`